Difference Between Aleve and Ibuprofen

 What is Aleve?

-People with a peptic ulcer history are strictly advised to not take this medication as it comes under the category of nonsteroidal anti-inflammatory drugs.
+People with a peptic ulcer history are strictly advised not to take this medication as it comes under the category of nonsteroidal anti-inflammatory drugs.

-The reason for the strict deny is due to the high risk of stomach ulcers in such patients.
+The reason for the strict denial is due to the high risk of stomach ulcers in such patients.
 It is also not recommended for people going through any kidney or liver-related problems or ailments.

 It is suited for treating the chronic condition of severe pains as its effect stays for a longer period.